 "The oldest record of the family occurs in Domesday [Book] as Mannig (Suffolk)" The Hundredorum Rolls of 1273 list: Henry Maninge in Cambridgeshire; and Nicholas Mannyng in Kent.
 Later the Yorkshire Poll Tax Rolls of 1379 list Johannes Mannyng and Nora Mannyng.

 Mannings Heath is a village in the Horsham District of West Sussex, England.

 Early History of the Mannam family

-Another 314 words (22 lines of text) covering the years 1300, 1630 and 1711 are included under the topic Early Mannam History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mannam research.
+Another 81 words (6 lines of text) covering the years 1300, 1630 and 1711 are included under the topic Early Mannam History in all our PDF Extended History products and printed products wherever possible.

 Mannam Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Mannam have been found, including Manning, Maning, Mannings and others.

 Early Notables of the Mannam family (pre 1700)